gitgetsam/Africa-gdp-dashboard/README.md

 You can view the app using this link. [https://github.com/gitgetsam/Africa-gdp-dashboard](https://africa-gdp-dashboard.streamlit.app/)

-A simple Streamlit app showing the GDP of different African countries in the world.
+A simple Streamlit app showing the GDP of different African countries.

 ### How to run it on your own machine